 August 26th, 2012, Harrisburg, Pennsylvania

-The water was back, and if I could have breathed a sigh of relief, I would have.
-I was flat on my stomach on the bottom of the pool, and there were tiny, round objects underneath me.
+In a heartbeat, water and solidity returned, and if I could have breathed a sigh of relief, I would have.
+I found myself spread-eagle on my stomach at the bottom of the pool, and there were tiny, flat, round objects underneath me.
 I groped around blindly with my hands, not wanting to open my eyes to the assault of chlorine.
 I picked one of the pieces up.
 A penny?

-If the sudden appearance of loose change on the bottom of my pool wasn't enough to mystify me, it also seemed that my pool had gotten about twenty degrees colder.
-When I pushed myself off the bottom and went to swim to the surface, I also found it was five feet shallower.
-I got up on my knees, and my head broke through the water.
-A blustery wind smacked me in the face, causing me to shiver.
+If the sudden appearance of loose change on the bottom of my pool wasn't enough to mystify me, it also seemed that the water had grown about twenty degrees colder.
+I made to swim to the surface, but my head immediately broke through.
+A gust of icy wind blew in my face.
+My eyes snapped open, and...

 Okay, I honestly had no idea where I was.